Y0Coss/docs-fork/pages/manage_and_operate/observability/logs_data_platform/security_tokens/guide.en-gb.md

 ---
 title: Securing Logs Data Platform's APIs with tokens
 excerpt: If you want to give access to your logs to a software application or automate tasks that depend on your logs, you may need to access them through the API.
-updated: 2025-10-13
+updated: 2025-10-16
 ---

 ## Objective

-With Logs Data Platform, there are 3 ways to query your logs.
+With Logs Data Platform, there are 3 ways to query your logs:

 - The [Graylog Web Interface](https://gra1.logs.ovh.com)
 - The [Graylog API](https://gra1.logs.ovh.com/api/api-browser/global/index.html#!/search47universal47relative/searchRelative)